 Mesh Food Holder

-If your baby is already eating some solid foods, try freezing a chunk of banana to put in the mesh food holder.
-Banana can help with relieving loose stools or diarrhea sometimes experienced during teething.
-(5) Bananas contain potassium, an electrolyte which is depleted from having diarrhea.
+If your baby is already eating solid foods, try freezing a chunk of banana in the mesh food holder.
+Bananas can help with relieving loose stools or diarrhea sometimes experienced during teething.
+(5) Bananas contain potassium, an electrolyte that depletes when having diarrhea.
 The pectin (soluble fiber) in bananas absorbs extra water in the intestines and helps the baby’s stool be more formed.
-Other frozen fruits and veggies to try are watermelon, broccoli, carrots and peas.
-A frozen cube of breast milk in the mesh holder works wonders for teething relief, too!
+Other frozen fruits and veggies are watermelon, broccoli, carrots, and peas.
+A frozen cube of breast milk in the mesh holder also works wonders for teething relief!

 The principle of like healing like is the foundation of homeopathy.
-Remedies are made from plant, mineral and animal products and go through a series of dilutions and succussions to achieve different potencies.
-(6) The key with homeopathy is choosing the correct remedy.
-It is highly individualized and attention to symptoms rather than the condition you are treating will help guide you to the right remedy.
-Chamomilla is one the most common teething remedies when your baby is very irritable, fingers always in the mouth and one cheek appears red while the other does not.
-(7) Ignatia is the right remedy for your baby if they seem more distressed rather than irritable, experiences quivering and wakes crying.
+Remedies are made from plant, mineral, and animal products and go through a series of dilutions and succussions to achieve different potencies.
+(6) The key to homeopathy is choosing the correct remedy.
+It is highly individualized, and attention to symptoms rather than the condition you are treating will help guide you to the correct remedy.
+Chamomilla is one the most common teething remedies when your baby is very irritable, fingers are always in the mouth, and one cheek appears red while the other does not.
+(7) Ignatia is the right remedy for your baby if they seem more distressed rather than irritable, experience quivering, and wake crying.
 Having a homeopathic doctor or naturopath on your team is valuable for deciphering which remedy will work best for your baby.

-Some products are marketed to parents as teething remedies, but have risks to consider.
+Some products are marketed to parents as teething remedies but have risks to consider.

 Amber Teething Necklace

 Baltic amber has been used for centuries as an anti-inflammatory.
-Amber is a resin that when heated releases succinic acid.
-While some parents have felt Baltic Amber has reduced symptoms of teething pain for their baby, there is not sufficient evidence in studies for this so far.
-(8) If you choose to use an amber necklace, the necklace must be sized correctly, should never be worn while your baby sleeps and your baby should never be left unattended while wearing the necklace.
-Choking is a risk of using an amber necklace and using them is highly discouraged.
+Amber is a resin that, when heated, releases succinic acid.
+While some parents have felt Baltic Amber has reduced symptoms of teething pain for their baby, there is insufficient evidence in studies for this.
+(8) If you choose to use an amber necklace, the necklace must be sized correctly, should never be worn while your baby sleeps, and your baby should never be left unattended while wearing the necklace.
+Choking is a risk of using an amber necklace, and using them is highly discouraged.
 (12)

-“According to Leung and Foster, Encyclopedia of Common Natural Ingredients used in Food, Drugs and Cosmetics the highest average maximum use level for clove is recommended at about 0.06% (that would be for adults) and for babies it would have to be around a third of that or maybe even less, so that would be around 0.02% or less i.e. a maximum of 200 parts per million with a recommendation of less than that.
-To put this into perspective, if we follow their guidelines (and these are industry standards) we’d be looking at a maximum of 1 drop of clove essential oil in 5 litres of carrier or 1 drop of clove essential oil in 1.32 US Gallons (169 ounces).”
+“According to Leung and Foster, Encyclopedia of Common Natural Ingredients Used in Food, Drugs, and Cosmetics, the highest average maximum use level for clove is recommended at about 0.06% (that would be for adults), and for babies, it would have to be around a third of that or maybe even less, so that would be around 0.02% or less, i.e., a maximum of 200 parts per million with a recommendation of less than that.
+To put this into perspective, if we follow their guidelines (and these are industry standards), we’d be looking at a maximum of 1 drop of clove essential oil in 5 litres of a carrier or 1 drop of clove essential oil in 1.32 US Gallons (169 ounces).”
 (9)

 Products Containing Benzocaine

-Read the labels on teething gels, sprays and oral products before using them with your baby..
-The FDA does not recommend benzocaine for children under the age of 2 years old.
+Read the labels on teething gels, sprays, and oral products before using them with your baby.
+The FDA does not recommend benzocaine for children under 2 years old.
 It is associated with serious, potentially fatal risks.
 (10)

-Having a baby’s hands free let’s them explore their world.
+Having a baby’s hands free lets them explore their world.
 Confining their hands can inhibit sensory input.
 (11) Although babies find relief in chewing for sore gums, encouraging sucking on their fingers is not advised for jaw and teeth development.

 Ouch!
 My Baby Bit Me

-- Offer a teether before nursing.
+Offer a teether before nursing.
 It will reduce the urge For your baby to gnaw on you once latched at the beginning of your nursing session.

-- Pay attention when your milk flow slows toward the end of a feeding when biting often occurs.
+Pay attention when your milk flow slows toward the end of a feeding when biting often occurs.

-- Give your little one lots of extra cuddles and consider wearing them in a sling for the extra comfort they need during teething times.
+Give your little one lots of extra cuddles, and consider wearing them in a sling for the extra comfort they need during teething times.